Ricky-G/azure-scenario-hub/src/eventgrid-private-endpoints-scenario/README.md

 However, of these, only the LogicApps Subnet is actively utilized.
 A Logic App residing in this subnet publishes messages to an Event Grid topic, which is hosted within the Private Endpoint Subnet.

 ![Event Grid Private Endpoints Scenario](eventgrid-private-endpoints-scenario.drawio.svg)
+> :warning: **Warning:** This scenario demonstrates the utilization of private endpoints for Event Grid and is not intended for production use without thorough review.

 ## Prerequisites